History of rent control in England and Wales: Decontrol 1957 to 1965

 The new Conservative government passed the Rent Act 1957 (5 & 6 Eliz.
 2. c.
 25) which decontrolled all the more valuable houses and reintroduced a system of gradual decontrol in a revised form.
 It also transformed the method of fixing the maximum rent payable by tenants by introducing a formula based upon rateable value.

 Coming into effect on 6 July, the Rent Act 1957 immediately decontrolled all dwelling houses and all contracts for furnished lettings of dwelling houses, with rateable values on 7 November 1956 exceeding £40 in the Metropolitan Police District or the City of London and Scotland, and £30 elsewhere in England and Wales; and tenancies granted for a period exceeding 21 years.

 No new tenancies were to be subject to control, whatever the rateable value of the premises, unless granted to a tenant who was immediately before its creation a controlled tenant of the same premises or premises that included them.

 Premiums and payments of rent in advance were forbidden to be charged to tenants of premises that had become decontrolled by the act for a period of three years from the commencement of the act.
 A minimum of four weeks' notice to quit was introduced and the act enabled the exchange of controlled tenancies by agreement of all parties concerned, without loss of security or rent control, The act used the word "exchange" although "transfer" would have been more apt.

 The "standard rent" was replaced with a new "rent limit" calculated by multiplying the 1956 gross value by a factor determined according to the repairing liabilities of the parties.
 For instance, where the landlord was responsible for all repairs and external decoration, (the tenant being responsible for internal decoration only) the 1956 gross value would be multiplied by two to produce the annual rent limit.
 Other multipliers were to be used for different repairing and decorating liabilities.

 The "rent limit" could be increased for rates borne by the landlord and by a reasonable charge for the provision of any furniture or services.
 The limit was subject to periodic adjustment to take account of changes in the amount of the rates, changes in the provision of furniture or services and for improvements.

-It could be reduced when the dwelling became in disrepair.
+It could be reduced when the dwelling fell into disrepair.
 Eight per cent of the net cost of any improvement (i.e. after deducting the amount of any grant received by the landlord) for works completed after 5 July 1957 could be added to the rent.

 The act gave the minister power for future rent control by order requiring the affirmative resolution of each House of Parliament.

 In the late 1950s and early 1960s there were many newspaper reports of landlords victimising their (controlled) tenants to force them out of their homes.
 The new word "Rachmanism" (after Peter Rachman, a property owner who was alleged to be responsible for many of these cruel activities) was introduced into the language.